EduardoZepeda/coffee-bytes-hugo/content/posts/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 According to Searle, to the people outside the room, whatever is inside seems to understand Chinese perfectly.
 However, we know that the person inside is just following a set of instructions, as complex as we like, but which **does not involve an understanding of language**, but a mechanical process.
 According to Searle, this situation is analogous to the operation of a computer.

+### Is ChatGPT conscious?

 Extrapolating the above to ChatGPT; although a language model may produce responses that appear coherent and relevant, there is no evidence that it actually understands the language or is aware of its meaning.

-ChatGPT may be following the most complex algorithm in existence but, according to Searle, **there is no more awareness of the process there than we would find in the most sophisticated mechanical clock.**
+According to Searle, ChatGPT may be following the most complex algorithm in existence but, according to Searle, **there is no more awareness of the process there than we would find in the most sophisticated mechanical clock.**

 But then what makes the difference between a real intelligence and a mechanical process? is there such a difference?